OAI/OpenAPI-Specification/README.md

 ![](https://avatars3.githubusercontent.com/u/16343502?v=3&s=200)

+**This is the WIP branch for the next minor version of the spec - 3.1.0.
+Non-breaking changes should be submitted against this branch, specifically against [3.1.0.md](https://github.com/OAI/OpenAPI-Specification/blob/v3.1.0-dev/versions/3.1.0.md).**

 The OpenAPI Specification is a community-driven open specification within the [OpenAPI Initiative](https://www.openapis.org/), a Linux Foundation Collaborative Project.

 The OpenAPI Specification (OAS) defines a standard, programming language-agnostic interface description for [REST APIs](https://en.wikipedia.org/wiki/Representational_state_transfer), which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.
 When properly defined via OpenAPI, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
 Similar to what interface descriptions have done for lower-level programming, the OpenAPI Specification removes guesswork in calling a service.